 Educational Philosophy and Practices

-Blomfield Special School embraces an educational philosophy that prioritizes inclusion and high expectations for all students.
-You'll find that the school's vision, "Discovering our Potential," fosters a supportive environment where every learner can thrive.
-The inclusive curriculum centers on creating respectful relationships among staff, students, and families, ensuring everyone feels valued and engaged.
+Blomfield Special School champions an educational philosophy rooted in inclusion and high expectations.
+Their vision, “Discovering our Potential,” shapes a supportive space where every student can succeed.
+The curriculum emphasizes respectful relationships among staff, students, and families.

 Satellite Classrooms and Outreach

-By collaborating with host schools, these classrooms create a supportive environment that fosters individual growth and learning.
+Through partnerships with host schools, these classrooms create nurturing spaces that promote individual growth and meaningful learning experiences for every student.

 Satellite Classroom Benefits